Interest rate vs APR

 In a recent loan I originated these were the actual fees included: administrative fee, tax service, flood certification, closing fee, closing protection letter (CPL), courier fee, tax certification fee, and pre-paid interest.
 While these were not: credit report, title examination, recording fees, lender’s title insurance.
 Pre-paid taxes and insurance are also not included.

 A quick rule of thumb is fees equaling 1% of the loan amount will result in .075% in APR at current market rates.
 Here’s an example: $400K loan amount at 2.750% with $4K in loan fees would have an APR of 2.828%.
 Using a 5% interest rate would result in a 5.089% APR.
-As the interest rate increase the effects of fees on the APR also increase.
+As the interest rate increases the effects of fees on the APR also increase.

 Lastly, the length a borrower keeps the loan will also affect this calculation.
-The shorter you stay in the loan the greater affect the fees will have.
+The shorter you stay in the loan the greater effect the fees will have.
 Today’s disclosures also give a five-year cost of the loan to help compare.

 The APR…exciting stuff!